-When you are starting a new business in Sugar Land you need an experienced business lawyer to guide you through the process.
+When you are starting a business in Sugar Land, you need a new business lawyer to guide you through the process.
 Get your business off to a good start by developing a solid foundation at the time of formation.
 From choosing the proper business entity to drafting the operating agreement, the experienced business formation attorneys at Romano & Sumner can help you.

 Even if an individual will be the sole owner of their company, there are still a variety of reasons to operate under a legal entity structure.
 Among the most important is limiting personal liability.
 If a company forms and manages an LLC or corporation and then gets sued, it will be the company’s assets – instead of personal assets – that are at risk in the litigation.

 While it is possible to pay a small fee to an online service provider to prepare Articles of Organization or Articles of Incorporation for a business, this is generally not going to be the best idea.
-There is much more to forming a business than filling out a few simple online forms and maximizing the benefits of forming an LLC or corporation is something to discuss with an experienced business attorney.
+As a business formation lawyer can attest, there is much more to forming a company than filling out a few simple online forms.
+Maximizing the benefits of forming an LLC or corporation is something to discuss with an experienced business attorney.